coccon/proffastpylot/paper.md

 Measurements of atmospheric greenhouse gas (GHG) concentrations are important to assess the effect of climate change mitigation policies.
 Additionally, climate models depend on a precise knowledge of greenhouse gas abundances and emissions.
-A variety of measurement methods is addressing these needs.
+A variety of measurement methods are addressing these needs.
-The Collaborative Carbon Column Observing Network (COCCON) was established in 2019, as a supporting framework for users of the portable Fourier-Transform spectrometers EM27/SUN, that measures precisely and accurately GHG column abundances from near-infrared solar absorption spectra.
+The Collaborative Carbon Column Observing Network (COCCON) was established in 2019 as a supporting framework for users of the portable Fourier-Transform spectrometers EM27/SUN.
+The spectrometers measure precisely and accurately GHG column abundances from near-infrared solar absorption spectra.
 To ensure common quality standards across the COCCON, raw EM27/SUN measurements are processed with the PROFFAST Fortran routines.
 The Python interface PROFFASTpylot significantly reduces the workload during the processing of large sets of observational data and supports a network-wide consistent data processing.

 # Statement of Need

-The EM27/SUN solar Fourier-Transform Infrared (FTIR) spectrometer was developed by the Karlsruhe Institute of Technology (KIT) in collaboration with Bruker [@Gisi:2011; @Hase:2016], has been commercialized in 2014 and is in wide use today.
+The EM27/SUN solar Fourier-Transform Infrared (FTIR) spectrometer was developed by the Karlsruhe Institute of Technology (KIT) in collaboration with Bruker [@Gisi:2011; @Hase:2016], was commercialized in 2014 and is in wide use today.
 GHG city emissions [@Hase:2015; @Vogel:2019; @Tu:2022; @Dietrich:2021], as well as long-term trends at selected sites [@Mermigkas:2021; @Frey:2021] have been investigated.
 A further goal is the validation of space borne GHG measurements [@Tu:2020; @Alberti:2022a].